-A. The State Convention and the congressional district conventions shall endorse candidates for nomination to each of the statewide offices or congressional district offices, as the case may be.
+A. The State or Congressional District Convention shall endorse a candidate for nomination to each of the statewide offices or congressional district office, as the case may be.
 Candidates so chosen shall run in the primary as party-endorsed candidates.
-Any candidate that receives fifteen percent (15%) on any announced, final or accepted roll call vote shall be eligible to primary.
-Such candidate shall be the nominee of the Democratic Party if:

-- 1. no other person has received at least fifteen percent (15%) of the votes of the convention delegates present and voting on any roll call vote taken for endorsement or proposed endorsement of a candidate for such office; or - 2. no other person receives at least two percent (2%) of the valid signatures of registered Democrats in the state or in a congressional district, as applicable; or - 3. no valid opposing candidacy has been filed for nomination to such office by four o'clock (4:00) p.m. on the fourteenth (14th) day following the close of the convention. - B. The state senatorial, assembly and judge of probate district convention shall endorse a candidate for nomination to each of the state senate, assembly, or judge of probate offices, as the case may be.
-The only requirement to participate as a candidate in a convention shall be that the candidate is a registered Democrat in the applicable district.
+Any candidate that receives fifteen percent (15%) on any announced, final or accepted roll call vote" shall be eligible to primary.
+A candidate shall be the nominee of the Democratic Party if no other person has received at least fifteen percent (15%) of the votes of the convention delegates present and voting on any roll call vote taken for endorsement or proposed endorsement of a candidate for such office, or if no other person receives two percent (2%) of the valid signatures of registered Democratis in the state or congressional district, or if no valid opposing candidacy has been filed for nomination to such office by four o'clock (4:00) p.m. on the fourteenth (14th) day following the close of the convention.

+B. The State Senatorial, Assembly or Judge of Probate District Convention shall endorse a candidate for nomination to each of the state senate, assembly, or judge of probate offices, as the case may be.
+The only requirement to participate in a caucus shall be that the candidate is a registered Democrat in the applicable district.
 Candidates so chosen shall run in the primary as party-endorsed candidates.
-Any candidate that receives 15% on any announced, final or accepted roll call vote shall be eligible to primary.
-Such a candidate shall be the nominee of the Democratic Party if: - 1. no other person has received at least fifteen percent (15%) of the votes of the convention delegates on any roll call vote taken for endorsement or proposed endorsement of a candidate for such office; or - 2. no other person receives at least five percent (5%) of the valid signatures of registered Democrats in the district; or - 3. no valid opposing candidacy has been filed for nomination to such office by four o'clock (4:00) p.m. on the fourteenth (14th) day following the close of the convention.
+Any candidate that receives 15% on any announced, final or accepted roll call vote" shall be eligible to primary.
+Such a candidate shall be the nominee of the Democratic Party if no other person has received at least fifteen percent (15%) of the votes of the convention delegates present and voting on any roll call vote taken for endorsement or proposed endorsement of a candidate for such office, or if no other person receives five percent (5%) of the valid signatures of registered Democrats in the district, or if no valid opposing candidacy has been filed for nomination to such office by four o'clock (4:00) p.m. on the fourteenth (14th) day following the close of the convention.